IdolFest/nw-idolfest-website/src/markdown-pages/artistalley.md

 Due to space limitations, our Artist Alley this year will be by invitation only.

-Although there is no formal application process, we encourage interested artists to <a href='mailto:contact@nwidolfest.com' target='_blank' rel='noreferrer'>email us</a>.
+Although there is no formal application process, we encourage interested artists to [contact us](/contact).